octo-technology/OpenTezos/docs/michelson/tutorial.md

 ```

 The unique entry point of smart contract expects an integer as input (`parameter int`).
-Notice that the storage of this smart contract is a list of integer declared with `(list int)`.
+Notice that the storage of this smart contract is defined as a list of integers declared with `(list int)`.
 This smart contract concatenates the given integer at the beginning of the integer list and returns the updated list as the new state of the storage.

 This smart contract can be simulated by running the following CLI command: